 So, you want to try your hand at the art of the pop-up shop?
 While these here-today-gone-tomorrow shops may seem like the easier alternative to holding down a permanent location, pop-ups present lots of their own challenges.

 Sure, you’ll only have to run it for a small window of time, but where a permanent shop enjoys the luxury of promoting its new offerings or events over a period of weeks or months, you’ll only have days.
 A successful pop-up will need to have interested customers through the door and at the till from day one until the end.
-Luckily, the customer is on your side, with almost half of shoppers gravitating to the exclusive feel of limited time pop-ups, so your main task is to reward their curiosity.
+Luckily, the customer is on your side, with pop-ups estimated to be a $10 billion industry.
+Shoppers are gravitating to the exclusive feel of limited time pop-ups, so your main task is to reward their curiosity.

 Think you have what it takes?
 Read on for our handy guide on how to start a pop-up shop!